The next step after configuring the properties of your data is to configure the processing settings.

 Also here a good choice is to use temporal resolution corresponding to the temporal sampling period in the data.

-You can request the processing engine for 2 additional data representations which become available when doing visual analysis.
+You can request the processing engine for two additional data representations which become available when doing visual analysis.

-Trajectory data representation: connects for each asset subsequent points and allows to visualize those assets using line drawings.
+Trajectory data representation: connects for each asset subsequent points and allows to visualize those assets using line and icon drawings.

-Realtime data representation: shows the latest reported location of each asset.
+Realtime data representation: shows the latest reported location of each asset using icons.

 More information on these representations is available in this article.